dewi-alliance/hotspot-manufacturers/applications/dragino.md

 * If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.

+The devices is under type approval and we expect to have FCC/CE at November , 2021

 ## Proof of Identity